bogeeee/restfuncs/readme.md

 ## API
-Most is already covered but for the full API details see the code's JSDoc.
+Almost everything is already covered but for the full API details see the code's JSDoc.

 ## Security